BBC to investigate whether Russell Brand used its taxis to pick up 16-year-old girl

 Timeline of events around Russell Brand allegations

-The BBC has promised to investigate whether Russell Brand used the broadcaster's taxis to pick a 16-year-old girl amid allegations of rape and sexual assault against the comedian.
+The BBC has promised to investigate whether Russell Brand used the broadcaster's taxis to pick up a 16-year-old girl amid allegations of rape and sexual assault against the comedian.

-Mr Brand has been accused of using chauffer-driven BBC cars to drive young women around London.
+Mr Brand has been accused of using chauffer-driven BBC cars to drive a young woman around London.

 The comedian, who presented a BBC radio show from 2006 to 2008, has strongly denied any wrongdoing.